Morning, Tuesday, 21st January 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will discuss the options for future finance and investment for UK infrastructure.
+This seminar will examine options for future finance and investment for UK infrastructure.

 - The role of public and private investment in delivering national infrastructure;

 - The potential introduction of a UK infrastructure finance institution; and